mattTea/Portfolio/goals_and_evidence/3_help_my_teams_succeed/4_grow_collaboratively.md

 #### Arthur Ashman (CV feedback)

+- Matt is a key team player, and is supportive when working collaboratively.
+He has helped me considerably by providing actionable constructive feedback on my CV which will help me succeed in my ultimate goal of landing my first dev job.
-- Incredible!!
+- _Incredible!!
 Thank you so much.
-This will give me real direction for my next draft - I really appreciate it. :)
+This will give me real direction for my next draft - I really appreciate it. :)_

 #### Lauren Qurashi (week 1 pair partner)